 Squarespace is not permanently free, but you do get a 14-day free trial with no credit card required.
 During that window you can build your full website, test every template, and try all the design tools before spending a cent.
-If you want to know exactly what the trial covers, what happens when it ends, and whether there is any way to use Squarespace for free long-term, this guide covers all of it.
+If you want to know exactly what the trial covers, what you cannot do during it, and whether there is any way to use Squarespace for free long-term, this guide covers all of it.

 Can You Use Squarespace for Free?